AlexanderKoch-Koch/low_cost_robot/README.md

 The assembly of the leader arm is simpler since all motors use 5V.
 The gripper is replace by a handle and a trigger.
 During use, a small torque can be applied to the trigger so that it opens by default.
 The GELLO design uses a spring for this purpose but it is much more difficult to assemble.
 The `teleoperation.py` script can be used to test the arms.
 However, the device names might have to be adjusted.

+## Simulation
+A basic simulation environment in MuJoCo is available by running `simulation.py`.